-Future Airport Developments: Construction work starts on the new $14B Beijing-Daxing Airport (intended to be a second Beijing airport, not a replacement) - located between Beijing's Daxing district & Hebei Province (north of Yongding River & 46 km south of Tiananmen Square).
-Phase 1 is to accommodate 45M passengers; Phase 2: 80M, and Phase 3: 130M by year 2018.
-The new Airport - scheduled to partially open in 2017, is intended to to become a large international air hub.
+Future Airport Developments: Construction on a new Airport (a second Beijing airport - not a replacement) started year-end 2014 - located between Beijing's Daxing district & Hebei Province (north of Yongding River & 46 km south of Tiananmen Square).
+The $14B Beijing-Daxing Airport with 7 runways is designed for 100M passengers annually.

-In Feb.
-2015 the newest designs were submitted - showing a star-shaped terminal complex with 7 'arms' surrounding its core - to accommodate initially 45M passengers annually, & be adaptable to operate in several different configurations as requirements dictate.
-It also will house an integrated multi-modal transport center linking it to local & national rail services (including the Gaotie high-speed rail.)
+The star-shaped terminal complex with 7 'arms' /concourses surrounding its core - is tentatively planned to accommodate SkyTeam member airlines.
+It is to hold initially 45M passengers annually, & be adaptable to operate in several different configurations as requirements dictate.
+It will also house an integrated multi-modal transport center linking it to local & national rail services (including the Gaotie high-speed rail.)

-Upon Daxing Airport's completion, both airports will be able to accommodate about the same amount of passengers.
+Upon Daxing Airport's completion, both airports (Capital & Daxing) will be able to accommodate about the same amount of passengers.

 Furthermore a third Airport (Beijing Nanyuan) is to be built at the former military field.